codius/codius-site-source/src/pages/docs/using-codius/running-the-examples.md

 # Installing the CLI

-In order to upload programs to Codius hosts, you'll need to install the CLI.
+In order to upload programs to Codius hosts, you'll need to install the [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) CLI.

-``npm install -g codius``
+# Pay the Codius Host

+Navigate to the Codius host in a web browser with a [Web Monetization](https://webmonetization.org/) provider enabled, and note the token.

 # Example Applications